 - Admin consent.
 The tenant admin is presented with a list of permissions the Entra ID application would like.
 Admin consent is required if the required application permissions are broader in scope than what an individual user can grant for themselves.
 If admin consent is required, then no user can use the application until admin consent.
 Optionally a tenant admin can provide the user consent decision on behalf of all users.
 In this case, the end user never sees the user consent dialog.

 - An Entra ID application instance will record all consent permissions granted within that tenant related to itself (on the service principal object).

 - OAuth permission scopes are one of two kinds: application or delegated.

 - Application permissions are those which are used solely by the application identity itself.
 You use these type of permissions for a non-interactive application that is doing work without a human interacting with that application.
 Application permissions require admin consent because there is no user consent experience by design.

 - Delegated permissions are those which require a user to interactively sign into the application.
 The user consents to the permissions, which authorizes the application to act on behalf of the user with the permissions which that user has consented to.
 If an admin consents to delegated permissions then users don’t consent.

-- AAD application assignments
+- Entra ID application assignments